microsoft/folio/README.md

 # Folio ![npm](https://img.shields.io/npm/v/folio)

+If you are looking for Playwright Test, see on [playwright.dev](https://playwright.dev/docs/test-intro) for the documentation and examples.

 A highly customizable test framework.

 Folio is **available in preview** and is under active development.
 Breaking changes could happen.
 We welcome your feedback to shape this towards 1.0.